maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/42-santa-barbara-county-clerk/all-elections/en/ways-to-vote/return-vbm-ballot.md

 **-OR-**

-**Drop it off** from **Monday, May 7, through Tuesday, June 5**, at one of the locations and times listed on the [Santa Barbara County Elections Office Contact Us](http://www.sbcassessor.com/Elections/ContactUs.aspx) page.
-(May be closed Monday, May 28, for Memorial Day.)
+**Drop it off** from **Monday, October 8, through Tuesday, November 6**, at one of the locations and times listed on the [Santa Barbara County Elections Office Contact Us](http://www.sbcassessor.com/Elections/ContactUs.aspx) page.
+(May be closed Monday, October 8, for Columbus Day.)

 **-OR-**

-**Drop it off** at any polling place in Santa Barbara County on **Election Day, Tuesday, June 5**, from 7 AM to 8 PM
+**Drop it off** at any polling place in Santa Barbara County on **Election Day, Tuesday, November 6**, from 7 AM to 8 PM

 Note: The mailing address for all three of Santa Barbara’s offices is Santa Barbara County Elections Division, PO Box 61510, Santa Barbara, CA 93160-1510.